 One of our first stops was the Buffalo Point trail, which took us up to a rock-covered hill where we could see out over the island.
 From there, I got an incredible view of the rolling hills and glassy waters.

-Overall, I was surprised by how quiet it was.
-The park was desolate that day; I only saw a few other cars as we were driving, and I never once saw another person.
+I was surprised by how quiet it was.
+The park was desolate that day–I only saw a few other cars as we were driving, and I never once saw another person.
 Standing on top of the hill, I felt like I must have been in another world.
 It didn’t feel like Earth–this must be another planet, I thought.
 The pure beauty, the isolation, and the peace and quiet washed over me.

-Pin image to save & share!
+Pin image to bookmark for later!